fatualux/python-notes/src/chapters/design_patterns/creational/factory_method.md

 ![](../static/images/factoryUML_1.png)

-For every concrete instance of tah e implementation of
+For every concrete instance of the implementation of the common interface.